hashicorp-guides/vault-radar-demo/docs/csv-output.md

 | **Total Managed Locations**| This is populated only when scanning with an index file.
 This is the number of times a particular risk was found in secrets manager

 ## Data Source Specific Fields
+The following are field definitions for fields that will be present when scanning specific data sources.

 ### Github
 | Field Name | Description |